maxmatical/ml-cheatsheet/ML tips/Optimizers/README.md

   - seems to perform very similar to AdamW, but slower
     - note: only on 1 model for image classification
   - need comparison to lookahead/Ranger21/rangeradabelief etc. to decide the "best" optimizer
+- at 1B+ scale memory could become an issue
+  - at 350M, 5% extra memory usage, at 1B+, 50% extra memory (from big code experiments)

 ## Amos optimizer
 - https://twitter.com/Robin_Tian/status/1585311211457249280